makrai/notes/cruys13-tensor-factor-sem-compos.md

       the matrix models the way it changes the meaning of neighbouring phrases
 * multiplication often seems to produce the best results (Blacoe & Lapata 2012)

-# 2. previous distributional work for computing compositionality
+# 2. Related distributional work for computing compositionality

 * Closely related to compositionality is word meaning in context
   * Erk and Padó (2008, 2009) make use of selectional preferences